passbolt/passbolt_help/_faq/start/001-create-an-account.md

 **Step 1.** Open the demo page: [https://demo.passbolt.com](https://demo.passbolt.com).

-**Step 2.** An add-on is required to use passbolt, click on the linke to install the plugin for Firefox or Chrome.
+**Step 2.** An add-on is required to use passbolt, click on the link to install the plugin for Firefox or Chrome.

 **Step 3.** You will see a small red key icon in the upper right hand corner of your browser.
 Click on it.